 Haemoparaasite distribution among different breed of cattle in southern agricultural Zone of Nasarawa State

-Summarized in Table 3 is Haemoparasite distribution among different breeds of cattle in southern agricultural Zone of Nasarawa State.
-The Percentage infection due to mixed, anaplasma spp, Babesia spp and Theileria spp were 22.00%.
+Table 3 shows ihaemoparasite distribution among different breeds of cattle in southern agricultural Zone of Nasarawa State.
+The Percentage infection due to mixed infection, Anaplasma spp, Babesia spp and Theileria spp were 22.00%.
 59.00%, 35.00%, and 1.00% respectively.
 There was no significant (P>0.05) difference among cattle breed infested by mixed tick species.
 The highest percentage was recorded in white Fulani (25.42%) and the least was from Sokoto gudali (16.67%).
 There was no mixed infection on Ketetu cattle breed.
 Prevalence of Anaplasma was not significantly (P>0.05) affected by breed.
 The percentage infection ranges between 33.33% in Ketetu and & 75.00% in shuwa cattle breed.
-Similarly, there was no significant (P>0.05) effect of breed om distribution of Babesia spp among the cattle breed.
-The least infection by Babesia spp was on sokoto gudali (16.67%) and the highest was Kuri (50.00%).
+Similarly, there was no significant (P>0.05) effect of breed on distribution of Babesia spp among the cattle breed.
+The least infection by Babesia spp was on Sokoto gudali (16.67%) and the highest was Kuri (50.00%).
 Theilera spp was not found in any of the breed except Sokoto x white Fulani cattle breed

 Haemoparasite distribution among different age of cattle in Southern agricultural zone of Nasarawa State

-Table 4 shows the HAemoparasite distribution among different age of cattle in southern agricultural zone of Nasarawa State.
+Table 4 shows the heemoparasite distribution among different age of cattle in southern agricultural zone of Nasarawa State.
 There was no significant (P>0.05) effect of age on distribution of all the haemoparasite species.
 Young, adult and old cattle had 36.84%, 19.23% and 17.24% respectively.
 The range of distribution due to Anaplasma spp ranges between 55.80 and 65.51% in Adult and Old respectively.
-However Babesia spp ranges between 27.59% to 57.90% in young and old animals respectively.
+However, Babesia spp ranges between 27.59% to 57.90% in young and old animals respectively.
 Theileria spp was only found in old (3.54%) animal

-Table 3: Haemoparasite distribution among different breed of cattle in southern agricultural Zone Nasarwa State
+Table 3: Haemoparasite distribution among different breed of cattle in southern agricultural Zone Nasarawa State